Mashamba/swim-proto-js/README.md

 ## JavaScript Library

-The SWIM protocol library can run in any standard JavaScript environment.
+The SWIM protocol library can be used in any standard JavaScript environment.
 Use `npm` to incorporate the library into Node.js projects.

 ```